-Of the four factors set forth in the Nebraska Community Development, two (2) are present to a significant/predominant extent and two (2) are present to a reasonable, but more limited extent.
+Of the four factors set forth in the Nebraska Community Development, one (1) is present to a significant/predominant extent and three (3) are present to a reasonable, but more limited extent.

-The substandard factors which are present are reasonably distributed throughout the Study Area; the large parcel of vacant land and deteriorating structures within the built-up area.
+The substandard factors which are present are reasonably distributed throughout the Study Area.
+The significant/predominant factor is the existence of conditions which endanger life or property by fire and other causes.